 3 goals and 1 assist in 25 appearances.
 No, these are not Gabriel’s stats.
 These are Vinicius Jr.’s stats in the 2017 season when he was about Gabriel’s current age.

-Angelo Gabriel has one goal and two assists in 18 games, in which he has played only 1,090 minutes.
+Angelo Gabriel has four assists in 15 league games, in which he has played only 551 minutes.
 Due to his age, Gabriel is one of those players where stats don’t do justice to his ability.
 His raw talent can be honed to become world-class, just like Vinicius Jr and Rodrygo.
 After being a bit-part player in his debut season, Gabriel has already broken through for the first team.

 Santos, recognizing the same, moved quickly to secure his services with a contract extension.
 With a reported release clause of around €60 million (£52m/$72.5m), there are no doubts that Santos value him in the same bracket as the likes of Neymar, Vinicius and Rodrygo in potential.